15 Next-Level Facts About Nintendo

 Originally formed in 1889 as trading card company, the Kyoto, Japan-based Nintendo overcame the implosion of Atari in the early 1980s to revive the video game industry and make household names of pixelated characters like Mario and Link.
-More than 30 years later, it’s still reaping sales of $3.5 billion annually.
-Take a look at some lesser-known facts and trivia about pop culture’s digital Disney.
+Thanks to the success of the Switch, it’s still going strong decades later, reaping sales of 1.2 trillion yen ($10.7 billion) in the fiscal year 2018 alone.
+Check out some facts about the house that Mario built.

 As a onetime manufacturer of simple diversions like cards and other hand-held items, Nintendo was widely thought to have chosen its name as a reference to good fortune: “leave luck to heaven” was one common interpretation.
 (Nin means “let someone do,” while do can mean a temple or sanctuary.)
 But since no archival material from their inception survived, no one can be completely certain what founder Fusajiro Yamauchi had in mind.
 Hiroshi Yamauchi, the Nintendo president who passed away in 2013, once said that while the explanation was a reasonable guess, even he had no real idea what “Nintendo” was in reference to.